RankOOD -- Class Ranking-based Out-of-Distribution Detection: Results

 \subsection{Qualitative Study of Rank Distributions}

-To analyze how rank-based training influences logit distributions, we examine the class-conditional logit distributions across different rank positions on CIFAR-100 under (a) standard cross-entropy (CE) and (b) RankOOD training.
-For a given predicted class, we sample logits corresponding to five rank positions (rank-0, three intermediate ranks, and rank-99) and measure their evolution across training epochs.
-Next, we compare these distributions for in-distribution (ID) and out-of-distribution (OOD) samples.
+To analyze how rank-based training influences logit distributions, we examine the class-conditional logit distributions across different rank positions on CIFAR-100 under (a) standard CE training and (b) RankOOD-T. For a given predicted class, we sample logits corresponding to five rank positions (rank-0, three intermediate ranks, and rank-99) and measure their evolution across training epochs.
+Next, we compare these distributions for ID and OOD samples.

 As shown in Fig.~\ref{fig: logit_rank_distributions}(b), after convergence, the mean logits at ranks $0$, $90$, and $99$ are approximately $53.72$, $-4.18$, and $-58.33$, respectively, yielding a consistent minimal average rank separation margin of roughly $25$ (difference of mean values between distributions).
 This is because ListMLE optimizes the pairwise logit ordering likelihood and therefore depends only on the relative margin between logits of adjacent ranks, penalizing margin violations more strongly than large positive margins~\cite{xia2008listwise}.
 Consequently, the optimization explicitly prioritizes preserving the correct ordering rather than pushing the correct class logit arbitrarily high.
 ListMLE progressively induces a structured semantic hierarchy along the rank dimension: logits associated with semantically closer classes remain comparatively high, while less similar classes are increasingly suppressed, leading to a stable and widening margin across the ranking spectrum.
-In contrast, low ranks (semantically nearest neighbors) in the CE model initially remain relatively higher, their separation decreases as training progresses, leading to substantial overlap in the logit distributions for mid- and high-rank classes and loses semantic ordering information.
+In contrast, low ranks (semantically nearest neighbors) in the CE model initially remain relatively higher, their separation decreases as training progresses, leading to substantial overlap in the logit distributions for mid- and high-rank classes and losing semantic ordering information.
 Moreover, as shown in Fig.~\ref{fig: logit_rank_distributions}(a), CE induces rank distribution compression, where semantically dissimilar classes become difficult to distinguish in later rank positions.